Lawyer in TorontoHousing & Career Guide · 2026

 Most diverse city in Canada.
 Large South Asian, Chinese, and Filipino communities with extensive settlement support.

 Competitive market.
 Immigration law, real estate, and corporate practice are in high demand.
-International law degrees require NCA evaluation.
+International law degrees require jurisdiction-specific assessment.

 Frequently Asked Questions